lemocla/neon-hangman/README.md

   - [CSS](https://developer.mozilla.org/en-US/docs/Web/CSS)
   - [Javascript](https://developer.mozilla.org/en-US/docs/Web/JavaScript)

-- ## **Libraries, framework and other technologies**
+- ## **Libraries framework and other technologies**
-  - [Jquery](https://api.jquery.com/): to simplify Ajax, DOM manipulation and event handling.
+  - [Jquery](https://api.jquery.com/): to simplify Ajax, DOM manipulation and event handling
-  - [Scalable Vector Graphics](https://www.w3.org/TR/SVG11/intro.html) (SVG): for the animated hangman.
+  - [Scalable Vector Graphics](https://www.w3.org/TR/SVG11/intro.html) (SVG): for the animated hangman
-  - [JavaScript Object Notation](https://developer.mozilla.org/en-US/docs/Learn/JavaScript/Objects/JSON) (JSON): for the local word lists & array in local storage.
+  - [JavaScript Object Notation](https://developer.mozilla.org/en-US/docs/Learn/JavaScript/Objects/JSON) (JSON): for the local words list & array in local storage
   - [wordsAPI](https://www.wordsapi.com/): To generate random word from dictionary category
   - [Email JS](https://www.emailjs.com/): To send email via the website
   - [Google fonts](https://fonts.google.com/): For the Hangman logo
   - [BeautifyTools](https://beautifytools.com/excel-to-json-converter.php): To convert excel word list into a json file

 # **TESTING**

 - ## **Intro**

-  The website was extensively tested as it was developed with the implementation of new features, using:
+  The website was tested extensively as it was developed with the implementation of new features, using:
   - console.log() and google developer tools
-  - testing scenarios
+  - testing scenarios manually

 - ## **Bugs and solution**

     - ### **The A - for asynchronimous - in the Ajax methods**

-      At first and due to be relatively new to API and jquery, the developer did not realise that the requests were asynchronimous, meaning that the rest of the code doesn't wait for the response to run.
+      At first and due to be relatively new to API and jquery, the developer did not realise that the requests were asynchronimous, meaning that the rest of the code didn't wait for the response to run.

-      Therefore all functions related to the hidden word were handled from the callback function within the response, which also added a bit of complexity to the code, as there are two methods to get random words - one of which is fall back in case of the API call fails.
+      Therefore all functions related to the hidden word were handled from the callback function within the response, which also added a bit of complexity to the code, as there are two methods to get random words - one of which is a fallback in case the API call fails.

     - ### **SVG hangman and safari**

       The animation on safari mobile were a bit jerky and the svg hangman ended up being completely out of place on safari desktop.

-      In the end the solution - found somewhat accidently whilst trying to align the svg vertically in safari - was very simple and it was a matter of setting the container display as a flex and aligning the content centrally.
+      The solution was to set the hangman container display as a flex and to align the content centrally.

     - ### **Local storage and JSON array**

-      Building and itirating the JSON array for key pressed, letter matchted and best scores which includes the date, name and score proved quite complex and challenging.
+      Building and iterating the JSON array for key pressed, letter matchted and best scores -  which includes the date, name and score - proved quite complex and challenging.

       The developer used console.log() for every single steps to build, set and retrieve the data.
-The Code Institute API walkthrough exercise - [working with external resources](https://github.com/Code-Institute-Solutions/WorkingWithExternalResources) to help build the table.
+The Code Institute API walkthrough exercise - [working with external resources](https://github.com/Code-Institute-Solutions/WorkingWithExternalResources) - was also used to help build the table.

+    - ### **WordAPI and words with apostrophe**

+      The interactive keyboard doesn't include symbols, therefore words returned by API should not contain any symbols, such as apostrophes.
+WordsAPI doesn't have a parameter to exclude these characters, so - to solve this issue - the URL string was amended with "hasDetails=definitions", as words with symbols don't have definitions attached to them.

 - ## **User stories**

     The testing of user stories were done manually and can be found in this [section](documentation/testing/user_stories_testing.md).

-- ## **Testing fall back API**
+- ## **Testing fall back for API calls**

     - ### **WordsAPI**

-        - **Scenario 1 tested - category: dictionary**
+        - **Scenario tested - category: dictionary**
             - API call fails - tested by adding an additional character in the key
             - Result: the word is fetched at random from the local file - as expected

-        - **Scenario 2 tested  - category: dictionary**
+        - **Scenario tested  - category: dictionary**
             - API call fails - tested as above
             - Local file call fails - tested by adding an extra character to the link
             - Result: the word is fetched from the inline array of words

-        - **Scenario 3 tested - category: animals, food, transport**
+        - **Scenario tested - category: animals, food, transport**
             - Local file call fails - tested by adding an extra character to the link
             - Result: the word is fetched from the inline word array.